International PQC Requirements

 International government regulatory bodies are defining the quantum-resistance requirements to be followed by technology vendors used in national or government security systems.
 This document analyzes international post-quantum cryptography (PQC) requirements.
 It aims to identify alignment and misalignment areas which could pose challenges for international vendor compliance and interoperability.

 We surveyed PQC requirements laid out in various country cryptographic requirement documents in order to assess if they align or if their potential misalignments could pose challenges for international vendors that would need to comply with them.
-The country requirements we surveyed as of May 2024 were ones that had added PQC algorithms in their documents and included CNSA 2.0 (USA), NIST (USA), NCSC (UK), CCCS (Canada), BSI (Germany), NLNCSA (Netherlands), ANSSI (France), EU Commission, Australia, Norway, New Zealand, Japan, South Korea, UAE, Saudi Arabia, Singapore, and China.
+The country requirements we surveyed as of May 2025 were ones that had added PQC algorithms in their documents and included CNSA 2.0 (USA), NIST (USA), NCSC (UK), CCCS (Canada), BSI (Germany), NLNCSA (Netherlands), ANSSI (France), EU Commission, ASD (Australia), Norway, New Zealand, Japan, South Korea, UAE, Saudi Arabia, Singapore, and China.
 Some countries had defined transition plans and recommended quantum-resistant algorithms.
 Other countries were tracking the new algorithms without prescriptive recommendations.
-Others, like South Korea and China, were working on standardizing their own algorithms which are not the same algorithms as US NIST’s.
+Others, like South Korea and China, had standardized their own algorithms which are not the same algorithms as US NIST’s.
+Korea’s second round competition resulted in selections of NTRU+ and SMAUG-T as KEMs and ALMer and HAETAE as signatures.
+China held its competition in 2019-2020 and in February 2025 ICCS called for proposals for commercial application.

-There was mostly alignment regarding PQ hybrid key exchange in the surveyed requirements.
-NIST approves it for FIPS in SP 800-56C (Section 2), with possible updates/clarifications coming with the finalization of FIPS 203.
-CNSA 2.0 tolerates hybrid due to protocol standards, product availability, or interoperability requirements, but recommends pure PQ especially after its set cut-off dates within 10 years.
-NCSC UK accepts PQ hybrids as an “interim measure”.
+When it comes to PQ hybrid key exchange, there was mostly alignment in the surveyed country requirements.
+NIST approves it for FIPS in SP 800-56C (Section 2), with possible updates/clarifications coming with the finalization of NIST SP 800-227.
+CNSA 2.0 tolerates hybrid only for cases where the standard cannot support pure PQ.
+NCSC UK accepts PQ hybrids as an “interim measure” but recommends pure.
 BSI Germany and ANSSI France recommend hybrid key exchange as well.
 NLNCSA Netherlands also makes recommendations for hybrids.
 Similarly, for the European commission documentation.
-In summary, deploying hybrid key exchange is acceptable with requirements with the exception of CNSA 2.0 where it is only tolerated for a few years.
+In summary, deploying hybrid key exchange is acceptable with requirements with the exception of CNSA 2.0.

 There were some misalignments regarding the quantum resistance of hash functions in the surveyed requirements.
 NIST still recommends SHA-256 or higher.
-CNSA 2.0 requires SHA-384.
+CNSA 2.0 requires SHA-384 and SHA-512.
 ANSSI requires SHA-384.
 BSI Germany and NCSC UK consider SHA-256 secure.
+So, there is misalignment on the PQ security of hash functions.
 Some countries are more conservative than others.
 Generally, SHA-256 and SHA-384 are of the SHA2 family and are generally supported in implementations and standards.
 Thus, these requirements do not pose significant challenges for vendors that would need to comply except for some special use-cases.

 There were some misalignments regarding AES sizes as well.
 US NIST considers AES-128 secure for years to come even if a cryptanalytically-relevant quantum computer became a reality.
 CNSA 2.0 has been requiring AES-256 even before the quantum computing risk.
 NCSC UK considers AES-128 secure.
 BSI Germany recommends AES-128 as well.
 ANSSI France recommends AES-256.
 So, as in the previous cases, for AES some countries are more conservative than others.
 Although there is misalignment with requirements regarding symmetric encryption, AES-256 and AES-128 are available in almost all implementations and standards.
 Thus, these misalignments do not pose significant challenges for vendors that would need to comply except for some special use-cases.